NoobJsPerson/speedrun-timer/translation.md

 ### Translationdata.json
 To translate this website you will have to follow these instructions
 1. Open [translationdata.json](./translationdata.json)
-2. Copy the english translation(from lines 2 to 27 without the comma,)
+2. Copy the english translation(from lines 2 to 27 without the comma ",")
 3. Add a comma to the end of the last translation(to this: "}")
 4. Paste what you have copied
 5. Translate everything, the title should be the acronym of a the language<br>